How Authentic Content Can Help You Create Lasting Customer Relationships

 It is a fact that businesses have done only minimal research on their potential customer base.

-It is imperative that brands start trying to know their audience and understand the kind of role they play in their customers' lives for all types of marketing, but most specifically, content-driven marketing.
+Brands must start trying to know their audience and understand their role in their customers' lives for all types of marketing, but most specifically, content-driven marketing.

 Here's what some of them can do.

-Small startups can create authentic content that features their brand story, their brand attributes, and a brand promise (what customers can expect from their products and services) based on their customer base.
+Small startups can create authentic content that features their brand story, attributes, and promise (what customers can expect from their products and services) based on their customer base.

-Older organisations should strive to get more data not just on their current customer base but also their future, prospective customers, primarily if they cater to a large market with diverse backgrounds.
+Older organisations should strive to get more data on their current customer base and future prospective customers, primarily if they cater to a large market with diverse backgrounds.

-These insights will help create a theme that they can apply to their content marketing strategies.
+These insights will help create a theme they can apply to their content marketing strategies.

 Brand attributes can then “filter” the content, (whether it is copywriting, media or channels), to make sure it is on-brand.

-Some of the things you can do to create data-driven content are to find out what kind of keywords customers use to search for matters related to your business, what type of blog posts are they reading, and what pages in your website that have the most viewership and why.
+Some of the things you can do to create data-driven content are to find out what kind of keywords customers use to search for matters related to your business, what type of blog posts they are reading, and what pages on your website have the most viewership and why.

-You can also check out statistics and create polls and run surveys to get your audience's input.
+You can also check out statistics, create polls, and run surveys to get your audience's input.

 The Quality of Your Blog Writing

-The Hummingbird update came over five years ago, but many of these so-called modern blog content writers still do not understand the concept of semantic search, which looks at the context and meaning of the page, instead of emphasising repeated keywords.
+The Hummingbird update came over five years ago.
+However, many of these so-called modern blog content writers still do not understand the concept of semantic search, which looks at the context and meaning of the page instead of emphasising repeated keywords.

-Search engines have become so much smarter, and now they determine the topics covered in a page through not just the target keyword but through its variations, related terms, and synonyms, all appearing in the same content.
+Search engines have become so much more intelligent.
+Now they determine the topics covered on a page through not just the target keyword but through its variations, related terms, and synonyms, all appearing in the same content.

 That is why it's best to go natural rather than stuffing the same keyword awkwardly throughout a single page.

-If you want to create a variation of keywords, while keeping your content relevant at the same time, go to Google, type in your main keyword and scroll to the bottom to see the related terms it has come up with to put in your content.
+If you want to create a variation of keywords while keeping your content relevant simultaneously, go to Google, type in your main keyword and scroll to the bottom to see the related terms it has come up with to put in your content.

-Another thing businesses do is that they continue to create short blogs (less than 500 words) and expect that the content would lead to miraculous traffic.
+Another thing businesses do is that they continue to create short blogs (less than 500 words) and expect that the content will lead to miraculous traffic.

 Unfortunately, those days are in the past.

-Today, Google views low content, with no media, as thin and flimsy, and hence doesn't help you get traffic.
+Today, Google views low content with no media as thin and flimsy; hence, it doesn't help you get traffic.

-There are some short blogs that do perform unexpectedly well, but they are an exception rather than the rule.
+Some short blogs perform unexpectedly well, but they are an exception rather than the rule.

 Many professional blog writers obsess over the length of their posts.